chijundeng/asd-multi-omics/README.md

 # Code and Resources
-The workflow integrates multiple open-source software packages and resources spanning neuroimaging preprocessing, normative modelling, community detection, genetic analysis, statistical inference, and data visualization.
+The workflow integrates multiple open-source software packages and resources in the study "Multi-omics dissection of lifespan neuroanatomical subtypes in autism".

----

 ## Neuroimaging Processing and Quality Control